Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Bingxia Lu (Cello)

 Bingxia Lu is a member of The Los Angeles Ensemble, which was recently awarded first prize at the International Music Competition Grand Prize Virtuoso in London.
 In 2005, Bingxia won first prize at the Golden Bell Award Cello Competition, becoming the youngest winner in the history of this prestigious competition in China.
-She continued to garner awards at other competitions, including second prize at the Yong Siew Toh Concerto Competition, second prize at the Schoenfeld International String Competition in Hong Kong, and fifth prize at the Beijing International Music Competition.
+She continued to garner awards at other competitions, including Yong Siew Toh Concerto Competition, Schoenfeld International String Competition in Hong Kong, and Beijing International Music Competition.
 Bingxia appears regularly in recitals and has performed in France, the Netherlands, Austria, Australia, and England as a soloist and with a number of orchestras including the Adelaide Chamber Orchestra, NUS Young Orchestra, China Youth Orchestra, China Broadcast Philharmonic Orchestra and Guangzhou Symphony Orchestra.

 Emily Gregg (Viola)